Admission to the Pharm.D. program at the College of Pharmacy is highly competitive and is based on the following criteria:

 Contact the IB Coordinator at your high school for your IB scores

 All applicants must take the PCAT exam as part of the application process.
-However, you do not need to take it prior to completing the PharmCAS application.
+However, you do not need to take it prior to submitting the PharmCAS Application.
 PCAT scores are reported to PharmCAS using code 104 upon exam registration.
 Any exam score older than 5 years will not be accepted.

-You may submit unofficial PCAT score reports to our admissions coordinator Nikki Mellen to expedite the interview selection process.
-You will not receive an admissions offer from the College of Pharmacy until PharmCAS receives your official PCAT scores.
-We recommended you take the PCAT exam no later than October/November 2016.
-Waiting until January 2017 may lower your chance of acceptance because of the time it takes for PharmCAS receive and process your official PCAT score.
+You may submit unofficial PCAT score reports to our Director of Admissions Nikki Mellen to expedite the interview selection process.
+We recommend you take the PCAT exam no later than October/November 2019.
+Waiting until January or February 2020 may lower your chance of acceptance because of the time it takes for PharmCAS to receive and process your official PCAT score.

-PharmCAS will forward your application to the College about 4-5 weeks after you have submitted all materials.
-In order for you to be considered for an interview, we must receive a verified PharmCAS application, your Supplemental Application, PCAT score and accompanying materials.
+PharmCAS will forward your application to the College about 4-5 weeks after you have submitted all materials and PharmCAS has verified your information.
+In order for you to be considered for an interview, we must receive your verified PharmCAS Application, Supplemental Application, PCAT score and accompanying materials.

 The College of Pharmacy's admissions process operates on a rolling basis.
 We conduct interviews from September through March of each academic year.
 We encourage you to submit your application early because interview availability is limited.

 The Admissions Committee values well-rounded applicants.
-We are interested in learning about your participation in extra-curricular activities, such as pharmacy or non-pharmacy related organizations, sports or volunteer work you pursued in collegiate or non-collegiate settings.
-Make sure to include your involvement in these activities on your PharmCAS application and resume or curriculum vitae.
+We are interested in learning about your participation and leadership in extra-curricular activities, such as pharmacy or non-pharmacy related organizations, sports or volunteer work you pursued in collegiate or non-collegiate settings.
+Make sure to include your involvement in these activities on your PharmCAS Application and resume or curriculum vitae.